chrisops/CA-Assignment_T1A3/README.md

 Contractors and freelance developers need to charge for their work and keep a database of client contact information so they can contact their clients for marketing and to get paid.
 Traditionally this could be done in a messy pile of invoice word documents and excel spreadsheets but BashBooks aims to simplify this work all in one place, so the freelancer can focus their effort on more important work.

 The target audience would be a freelance developer or contractor that charges by the hour.
 They can use BashBooks through the terminal by selecting the option to **search** for an invoice or client, or they can select the option to add a new client in the menu.
 They can **add** new clients by entering their details and then **add** pending charges to keep track of the work they've done for their client and then easily invoice for their work by selecting the **send invoice** option in the menu when they need to settle the account.
-The contractor can also export the .csv file if they need to transfer to another version of the same app.
+The contractor can also export the .csv file so they can open it a spreadsheet app if they need

 > ## R6 Develop a list of features that will be  included in the application.
 It must include:
 > - at least THREE features